oliverwilms/interoperability-test/README.md

 IncomingPOCFile Service reads a file and sends it to BPL process.
 Next step is sending an Authorization request to an external system (DMLSS).
 After Auth request is approved, a response file can be sent to POCResponseFile operation.

 We are not connected to DMLSS during build time.
 I decided to simulate the Authorization process.
-The Authorization request is sent to this Production.
-It is received by aa. aa sends a request to Auth BPL.
-Auth BPL simulates the response from DMLSS.
+The Authorization request is sent to this Production due to System Default Settings which are shown on the screenshot below.
+It is received by Generic REST Service which sends a request to POC Auth BPL.
+POC Auth BPL simulates the response from DMLSS.

 ![screenshot](https://github.com/oliverwilms/bilder/blob/main/testint.PNG)
 This sample has an interoperability [production](https://github.com/intersystems-community/iris-interoperability-template/blob/master/src/dc/Demo/Production.cls) with an inbound [Reddit Adapter](https://github.com/intersystems-community/iris-interoperability-template/blob/master/src/dc/Reddit/InboundAdapter.cls) which is used by a [Business Service](https://github.com/intersystems-community/iris-interoperability-template/blob/master/src/dc/Demo/RedditService.cls) to read data from Reddit.com.